rodricios/autocomplete/README.md

 ####note 1

-*To avoid confusion, I wrote this section in the form of a letter to my younger siblings; their initials combined make mc<sup>3</sup>*
+*To avoid confusion, I wrote this section in the form of a letter to my younger siblings*

 ####note 2